orkestron-ai/software-meta-model/b3-implementation/302-code-and-implementation.md

 ## 1. Purpose of the Layer

-The **Code and Implementation** layer defines how the system is realized in actual source code and executable artifacts.
+The **Code and Implementation** layer defines how the system is realized in actual **source code and logical implementation structure**.

 It describes:

 - repositories and codebases
-- packages and modules
+- modules and packages
 - implementation units (classes, functions, services)
-- build and deployment artifacts
 - mapping between code and system design
+- traceability between code, APIs, data, and processes

 It answers:

 - Where is the system implemented?
-- How is code structured?
+- How is the code structured?
-- Which parts of code implement which components?
+- Which code implements which system components?
-- How is the system built and packaged?
+- How does implementation map to architecture and behavior?

+IMPORTANT:

+This layer defines **code structure**, NOT build/deployment artifacts
+(these are moved to layer 303)

 ---